twurple/twurple/UPGRADING.md

 This method should now return a full `AccessToken` object instead of the access token as a string.

+## Replace the usage of the method `UserAPI.getUserEmotes` without an argument

+`client.users.getUserEmotes()` was essentially a shorthand for `client.users.getUserEmotes(await client.users.getMe())`, but with added technical complexity.
+Instead of this, you can now use the method `User#getEmotes`, or just get your user ID from somewhere and use the method with the user parameter.

+The `AuthorizationError` used only for this purpose was removed too.

 ## Remove the pagination parameter in `HelixClipAPI`

 The second parameter named `pagination` in the methods `.getClipsForBroadcaster` and `.getClipsForGame` was a relic from 0.x days.
 They did not work at all.
 If you still used it, you need to remove it - it got replaced by a new parameter that enables you to filter the clips by creation date.